Life with Braces

 When flossing, make sure you clean thoroughly along and under the gum line.
 The process might seem laborious, but it is extremely important to keep your teeth and gums in top condition.

 Oral Hygiene Tools

 We also recommend utilizing some tools that will improve the oral hygiene process:

 During orthodontic treatment you will get your braces “tightened” or “adjusted” every 6-8 weeks.
 After an adjustment appointment, you might experience discomfort for a few days to about a week.
 Take some pain reliever, ibuprofen or acetaminophen, (i.e., Advil or Tylenol) to help you deal with the discomfort.

 You may need to eat only soft or liquid foods for a few days.
 Protein shakes, such as the Atkins or Slim Fast shakes, make ideal meal replacements if chewing even soft food is uncomfortable.
 Harder foods should be cut into small pieces and chewed carefully and slowly.
 To get more protein into your diet, try adding protein powder or tofu to some of your meals or drinks.

 Within a week of getting braces adjusted, most people an usually eat normal food again.
 After a few months with braces, adjustments won’t hurt as much.

 Foods to Avoid:

 In addition to these tips and tricks, you must be careful to avoid hard, sticky, chewy, and crunchy foods.
-Also, you also should be wary on chewing on hard objects like pens, pencils, and fingernails.
+Also, you should be wary of chewing on hard objects like pens, pencils, and fingernails.